 Kids with enlarged adenoids might:

-The doctor may ask about and then check your child's ears, nose, and throat, and feel the neck along the jaw.
+The doctor may ask about and then check a child's ears, nose, and throat, and feel the neck along the jaw.
 To get a really close look, the doctor might order X-rays or look into the nasal passage with a tiny telescope.

 A child with obstructive sleep apnea might need an X-ray or a sleep study (polysomnogram) before the procedure.
 This lets doctors see how much nasal blockage there is.
 An ear, nose, and throat (ENT) doctor might look inside the nose with a light or a camera.